 In IdP Initiated Single Sign-On (SSO), the login request is initiated from Identity Provider (e.g Okta, OneLogin, or Microsoft Azure Active Directory).
-Enduser first authenticates through IdP Login Credentials.
-Once authentication is successful, the end-user will be redirected to the targeted application account via the end-user dashboard.
+Enduser first authenticates through Identity Provider Login Credentials.
+Once authentication is successful, the end-user will be redirected to the their application account.

 In SP Initiated Single Sign-On (SSO), a login request is initiated from the application end.
 A user tries to access their account by signing in using the application, which will redirect to their Idp login page.
 Once users successfully login into their IdP they will be directly logged in to their application.

-miniOrange as an SSO provider supports a wide network of 5000+ pre-built integrations that will help your organization securely adopt and deploy Single Sign-On (SSO) to the cloud-based and On-Premise apps without individually maintaining the integrations.
+miniOrange as an SSO provider supports a wide network of 5000+ pre-built integrations that will help your organization securely adopt and deploy Single Sign-On (SSO) to the cloud-based SAAS apps and On-Premise apps without individually maintaining the integrations.
 With pre-integrated SSO it gets even easier for enterprises to quickly search, add and distribute user access to the enterprise apps.

 Business to Business (B2B) SSO offers your employees and business partner’s employees a secure SSO login experience for accessing targeted applications using single user credentials.
 Our Enterprise SSO solution supports almost all common enterprise federation scenarios such as Active Directory, Lightweight directory access protocol (LDAP), OAuth/OpenID Connect, or Security assertion markup language (SAML).
 With B2B Single Sign-On your partners and enterprise customers can securely log in with their preferred enterprise identity technologies.

 For Business to Consumer (B2C) scenarios, Single Sign-On helps users by providing secure access to their apps/service through popular social Identity Providers (IDP) such as Google, Facebook, Linked In, Twitter, Pinterest etc instead of creating another account. miniOrange also has a different set of SSO plugins for WordPress, Joomla, Drupal, and Shopify.
 With these easily configurable SSO plugins you can Single Sign-On into any of these websites using your existing IDP Credentials.